 Research agenda, including an intellectual justification of the project and its significance to humanities research.

-Environmental scan describing similar or model projects to the one proposed here.
+Environmental scan describing projects informing the one proposed here.

 Work plan giving a timeline of the agenda to be pursued, including key dates and milestones.